Claremore PD: Suspect in carjacking pursuit arrested

 CLAREMORE, Okla. — A Claremore police officer was involved in a car wreck after chasing a carjacking suspect on Monday.

-Claremore Police said the suspect is believed to be from Nowata County and wouldn't pull over resulting in Claremore officers to pursue him.
+Claremore Police said the suspect is believed to be from Nowata County and involved in an armed carjacking.
+The suspect wouldn't pull over and Claremore officers began to pursue him.

 During the chase, the officer got into a wreck with another uninvolved vehicle, but no one was harmed.

-Note: UPDATE (05/08; 8:49 p.m.) — Suspect Tyler West of Claremore was booked into Rogers County Detention Center for felony eluding and stolen vehicle charges, Claremore PD confirm.
-UPDATE (05/08; 7:53 p.m.) — Claremore Police said when they came upon the abandoned car, it was near a tree line where they believed the suspect to have entered.
-After searching, the suspect was spotted and arrested without issue.
-He will be booked into Rogers County Detention Center.